|

 - r.(76a>u) - RNA has not been analysed,

-the change expected is r.76a>c (can also be described as r.(?))
+the change expected is r.76a>u (can also be described as

 - amount of RNA

-changes which affect the promoter of a gene and/or the transcription initiation site
+changes which affect the promoter of a gene and/or the

-(cap site) may affect the amount of RNA produced.
-Similarly, a deletion of the promoter / exon 1 region usually has the effect that no RNA is produced (or that other promoters are activated).
+region usually has the effect that no RNA is produced (or that

 - r.0 - no RNA can be detected